BifrostTitan/BifrostTitan/README.md

 [Solnet.Ore](https://github.com/Bifrost-Technologies/Solnet.Ore) Solnet.Ore is a C# sdk and client for the Ore V2 program on Solana

+[Solnet.Pumpfun](https://github.com/Bifrost-Technologies/Solnet.Pumpfun) C# sdk and client for the Pump.fun program on Solana

 ## Rust Solana Library Contributions

 [Ore Pool Miner](https://github.com/Bifrost-Technologies/ore-pool-miner) Ore Pool Miner coded in Rust for the Ore v2 program on Solana!